aws-samples/aws-serverless-workshops/DevOps/README.md

 ![Wild Rydes Unicorn API Continuous Delivery Pipeline](images/codepipeline-final.png)

-If you'd like to jump in and get started please visit the [Serverless Application Model](1_ServerlessApplicationModel) module page to begin the workshop.
+If you'd like to jump in and get started please visit the [CodeStar Project](0_CodeStar) module page to begin the workshop.

 ## Prerequisites